 You will need to complete the following components to be awarded the Matteo Ricci Global Scholar Educational Badge:

-- ECON 1040 - Introduction to Global Economy (3 credits - fulfills core requirement).
+- ECON 1103 - Principles of Microeconomics (Must enroll in Section 103-LEC; 3 credits - fulfills core requirement).
 Econ, IB and INIA majors may take Econ 4040 - International economic Issues (3 credits) to satisfy this requirement

 - POSC 2601 - International Politics (3 credits)